Poojavpatel/dsa/README.md

 1. ### Sliding Window Pattern

-   > This pattern is useful when we have an array or string and we are looking for a subset of data that is continuous
+   The Sliding Window Pattern is commonly used in problems that require finding subarrays or sublists that satisfy certain conditions.

+   > The basic idea behind the Sliding Window Pattern is to maintain a "window" or a subrange of elements within the given array or sequence and slide it through the array in a systematic way.
+As you move the window, you update its state to reflect the current portion of the array you are considering.

    <u>Example</u>
    write a function maxSubarraySum which accepts an array of integers and a number called n.
-   The function should calculate the maximum sum of n consequitive elements in an array.
+   The function should calculate the maximum sum of n consecutive elements in an array.
    maxSubarraySum([1,2,5,2,8,1,5], 2) // 10
    maxSubarraySum([1,2,5,2,8,1,5], 4) // 17
    maxSubarraySum([4,2,1,6], 1) // 6